We transcripted this video to help you quickly learn how to get started in UX design. We provide 6 powerful tips to get started with immediately.

 If you put time into each of these six steps then give yourself a gold star.
 You are well on your way to a successful career as a UX designer.

-If you have some questions, we are always happy to answer!
+If you have some questions, we are always happy to answer them for you!